Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 Have just emigrated from areas where tuberculosis is common

 Are starting to take a drug that may weaken the immune system and reactivate latent tuberculosis Latent infection Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more if present (for example, corticosteroids and cancer chemotherapy)
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more if present (for example, corticosteroids and cancer chemotherapy)

 Have signs of possible tuberculosis on a chest x-ray done for another reason